lehinadenekan/wisdom-deck/first_prompt.md

 7. **✅ COMPLETED:** The updated URL structure and navigation improvements
 8. **✅ COMPLETED:** All rename operations (routes, components, hooks, APIs)
 9. **✅ COMPLETED:** Comprehensive testing phase with all systems operational
+10. **✅ COMPLETED:** Reveal Word functionality with confirmation dialogs
+11. **✅ COMPLETED:** HelpModal replacement with enhanced tabbed interface
+12. **✅ COMPLETED:** Modal UX improvements and memory leak fixes
+13. **✅ COMPLETED:** Dependency stability and cache management

 The project is now fully functional and deployed with professional branding throughout.
 All Phase 1 & 2 changes have been completed successfully, including comprehensive testing.
 Any new development should maintain the high quality standards and comprehensive testing approach that has been established.

 ---

-## Latest Changes (June 2024)
+## Latest Changes (December 2024)

+- **Reveal Word Functionality:**
+  - Complete implementation allowing players to reveal the solution
+  - Added to HelpModal with confirmation dialogs
+  - Displays revealed solution below game board
+  - Resets on new game
+- **HelpModal Improvements:**
+  - Replaced HowToPlayModal with better tabbed interface
+  - "How to Play" tab: Game instructions and rules
+  - "Need Help?" tab: Enhanced reveal word functionality with better UX
+  - Better confirmation dialogs and user feedback
+- **Navbar Updates:**
+  - Changed "Help" button text to "Help & Hints"
+  - Consistent emoji icons for all game actions
+- **Modal UX Enhancements:**
+  - Universal escape key support for all modals
+  - Backdrop click-to-close functionality
+  - Confirmation modals for destructive actions
+  - Toast notifications for user feedback
+- **Settings Panel Improvements:**
+  - Apply button no longer forces game reset
+  - Settings changes apply immediately without losing progress
+  - Toast notification when settings are applied
+- **Memory Leak Fixes:**
+  - Optimized modal event listeners to prevent accumulation
+  - Proper cleanup functions in useEffect hooks
+- **Dependency Stability:**
+  - Fixed @nodelib package version conflicts
+  - Added cache management scripts to package.json
 - **Navigation:**
   - Single ConditionalNavbar is used for all pages; no duplicate navbars.
   - Mobile menu no longer includes 'Back to Wisdom Deck'.
-  - All game actions in the mobile and desktop navbars use emoji icons (🎮 New Game, 📊 Statistics, ⚙️ Settings, ❓ Help).
+  - All game actions in the mobile and desktop navbars use emoji icons (🎮 New Game, 📊 Statistics, ⚙️ Settings, ❓ Help & Hints).
   - Desktop and mobile navbars are visually consistent and compact.
 - **Hint Toggles:**
   - Tonal Accents, Part of Speech, and English Translation toggles are only accessible via the Settings modal (not in the navbar or as a separate bar).